Banderole from Lern-Forum: Quality since 1991.

 (1)

-Preparation for IMS entrance exam also useful for BMS and Gymnasium
+Preparation for IMS entrance exam also for BMS and Gymnasium

 Anyone wishing to take the IMS entrance examination in the canton of Zurich must present a multi-check with a minimum score in certain areas when registering for the IT secondary school examination.